 Is there an easier way?

-For those who found this explanation to contain too many technical terms, we have brought you an analogy to help you better understand the role of magnesium in learning:
+For those who found this explanation too technical, we have provided you with an analogy to help you better understand the role of magnesium in learning:

-Every time you learn something new or practice a skill, one of these paths becomes a little wider and more accessible.
+Every time you learn something new or practice a skill, one of these paths becomes a little wider and easier to walk on.
 The information can move more easily from one brain region to the next.
-Over time and through constant repetition, the narrow path becomes a real Motorway - the signals race unhindered through the wide track.
+Over time and through constant repetition, the narrow path becomes a real Highway - the signals race unhindered through the wide track.

-The same thing happens when we learn a new skill, for example a sport like skiing.
-At first, the neural connections for these movements are only very fine paths.
-The information is stagnant, the movement is still bumpy.
-But the more often we practice the movements, the more the path widens and the signals can flow effortlessly from one brain region to the next.
-The ski turn then becomes a flawless routine, for example.
+The same thing happens when we learn a new skill, for example, a sport like skiing.
+Initially, the neural connections for these movements are only very fine pathways.
+The information is stuttered, and the movement sequence is still bumpy.
+But the more often we practice the movements, the more the pathway broadens, and the signals can flow effortlessly from one brain region to the next.
+The ski turn, for example, then becomes a flawless routine.

 As we age, these neural pathways lose width and quality, and the brain loses plasticity.
-The transfer of information becomes less efficient, and we learn and remember less well.
+Information transfer becomes less efficient, and we learn and remember less effectively.
 This is exactly where magnesium comes into play.

-In a way, it reactivates the "pathkeepers" in our brain forest.
+In a sense, it reactivates the "pathkeepers" in our brain forest.
 The old, muddy paths are repaired and widened.
-New side paths can be created more easily.
-This means that information flows freely again and we remain able to learn and perform well into old age.
+New side paths can be more easily created.
+This allows information to flow freely again, and we remain capable of learning and performance well into old age.
 The brain retains its plasticity.

 Magnesium L-Threonate for better cognitive performance

-Our body needs magnesium in the nerve cells so that we can maintain our memory performance.
-The amount of magnesium seems to decrease with age, which is why supplementation can be a useful addition.
+Our body needs magnesium in the nerve cells so we can maintain our memory performance.
+Magnesium levels seem to decrease with age, which is why supplementation can be a useful addition.

 But it’s worth taking a closer look at the ingredients.
 There are only two forms of magnesium that are known to be able to cross the blood-brain barrier.
-On the one hand, Magnesium Bisglycinate, which you can find in our QNIGHT or QNESIUM find, and Magnesium L-threonate.
+On the one hand, there is Magnesium Bisglycinate, which you can find in our QNIGHT or QNESIUM find, and Magnesium L-Threonate.

-healthy Sleep is one of the most important aspects of a long life.
-Even if this may sound counterintuitive, there are now dozens of studies that support the importance of sleep for our health.
+Healthier Sleep is one of the most important aspects of a long life.
+While this may sound counterintuitive at first, there are now dozens of studies that support the importance of sleep for our health.
 Almost every well-known biohacker or doctor, be it Bryan Johnson, Dave Pascoe or Peter Attia, repeatedly emphasize the importance of sleep.
 They also measure this with smart rings or smart watches.

 So how can magnesium L-threonate improve sleep?
-In his world-famous podcast, neuroscientist Andrew Huberman gives the answer: Both magnesium L-threonate and magnesium bisglycinate can enter the brain across the blood-brain barrier.
+In his world-famous podcast, neuroscientist Andrew Huberman gives the answer: Both magnesium L-threonate and magnesium bisglycinate can enter the brain through the blood-brain barrier.
 There they increase the activity of GABA – a neurotransmitter that has a calming effect.
-This effect seems to be particularly pronounced in the front part of our brain, the so-called frontal lobe.
-This allows us to fall asleep faster and also appears to deepen sleep for better regeneration.
+This effect appears to be particularly pronounced in the frontal part of our brain, the so-called frontal lobe.
+This helps us fall asleep faster and also appears to deepen sleep for better recovery.

 The question of dosage

-In studies, doses of up to 2 g of magnesium L-threonate per day over long periods of time were taken in healthy adults. well toleratedTo promote sleep, between 2-4g of magnesium L-threonate were usually given.
+In studies, doses of up to 2 g of magnesium L-threonate daily over long periods were used in healthy adults. well toleratedTo promote sleep, between 2-4g of magnesium L-threonate was typically administered.
 This corresponds to 150-300mg of magnesium.

-Another important thing with magnesium L-threonate is that you pay attention to the origin and quality.
-The best thing to do is to look at the packaging. ingredient Magtein® Only Magtein® is officially patented and was also tested in human studies.
+Another important thing to remember with magnesium L-threonate is that you pay attention to its origin and quality.
+It is best to look at the packaging.
+Ingredient Magtein® Only Magtein® is officially patented and was also tested in human studies.

 Side effects of Magtein®

-Magnesium L-threonate applies in the usual dosages as very well tolerated.
-Unlike inorganic salts such as magnesium oxide, it does not usually cause symptoms such as diarrhea, flatulence or stomach cramps.
+Magnesium L-Threonate applies in the usual dosages as very well tolerated.
+Unlike inorganic salts such as magnesium oxide, it generally does not cause symptoms such as diarrhea, flatulence, or stomach cramps.
 This is due to its high bioavailability and slow release in the small intestine.

-As with all nutritional supplements, overdosing should be avoided.
-Very high magnesium doses of more than 5g per day can, in rare cases, cause side effects such as tiredness, weakness or low blood pressure.
-People with kidney problems should consult a doctor before supplementing with higher doses.
+As with all dietary supplements, overdose should be avoided.
+Very high magnesium intakes above 5g per day may, in rare cases, cause side effects such as fatigue, weakness, or low blood pressure.
+People with kidney disease should consult a physician before supplementing with higher doses.

 Conclusion

-Magnesium L-threonate is one of the most exciting magnesium compounds due to its ability to cross the blood-brain barrier.
-The renowned neuroscientist Andrew Huberman swears by the effect of Magtein® for better sleep.
-It is best to take the appropriate amount of Magnesium L-Threonate 1 to 2 hours before going to bed and see how it works.
+Magnesium L-Threonate is one of the most exciting magnesium compounds due to its ability to cross the blood-brain barrier.
+Renowned neuroscientist Andrew Huberman swears by the effects of Magtein® For better sleep, it's best to take the appropriate amount of magnesium L-threonate 1 to 2 hours before bedtime and see how it works.

 Otherwise, the first studies on how magnesium L-threonate affects our cognitive abilities already exist.
 Through the activation of the NMDA receptor, Magtein® to improve learning performance.